 The network aspect of NETGEN comes from the implementation of diploid hybridization.
 As described above, a lineage is assigned a future event when it is created.
 If the scheduled event is a hybridization and the maximum number of allowed hybrids has not been reached, a second contemporary lineage is sought to form a pair of parent lineages for the hybrid.
 First branch lengths and sequences are updated for all active lineages.
-A second parent for the hybridization event is then chosen according to the user-specified method of (1) minimum hamming distance, (2) minimum evolutionary distance or (3) random choice.
-In the first two cases, a user has the option to additionally specify a threshold above which a hybridization will not be performed.
-Each parent randomly contributes half of its chromatids in each chromosome to create a new species, while propagating its original lineage (Fig. 1).
+Then the lineage closest (specified either in terms of sequence similarity or evolutionary distance) to the original lineage is identified; if the user-specified threshold is met, the hybridization is allowed to proceed.
+Each parent randomly contributes half of its chromatids in each chromosome to create a new species, while propagating its original lineage (Figure 1).
+The continuing lineage of the first parent and the hybridized lineage are assigned their future events based upon the specified event rates.
+The lineage of the second parent already had an event queued prior to the hybridization and so proceeds without requiring the generation of a new event.